jonatan-ivanov/develotters-blog/content/clamshell/2020-05-24/index.md

 # Windows Package Manager

-The [Windows Package Manager](https://github.com/microsoft/winget-cli) is a tool creted to help you discover and install those your favorite tools: `winget install <tool>`
+The [Windows Package Manager](https://github.com/microsoft/winget-cli) is a tool creted to help you discover and install those your favorite tools: `winget install <tool>`.
+Check out this post by Microsoft: [Use the winget tool to install and manage applications](https://docs.microsoft.com/en-us/windows/package-manager/winget/)

 # Ubuntu Touch OTA Release